WasinHongmanee/Portfolio/README.md

 ### Sales Data Pipeline Deployment (IN PROGRESS) [Link](https://github.com/WasinHongmanee/SalesPipeline)

-Description: Transfer sales data from the last 7/30/90 days from my new restaurant's POS database onto a SQL server that can be queried remotely and shown visually.
-Attempt to automate as much as the process as possible.
+**Description:** Query sales data using SQL from the last 7/30/90 days from my new restaurant's POS database server and upload to Google Sheets using their API in Python once a week.
+Automatically refresh the Tableau dashboard every time the Google Sheets updates.

-Skills: Data engineering, Data cleaning, Data analysis, ETL, automation
+**Skills:** Data engineering, Data cleaning, Data analysis, ETL, automation

+**Worked with:** MS SQL Server, Tableau, Python, Google Sheets

+### Online Ordering System Follow-up Data Exploration using MS SQL[Link](https://github.com/WasinHongmanee/Sales-Report/blob/main/Dashboard%20follow%20up.ipynb)

+**Description:** By querying the database at our second restaurant, we are able to judge the success of the new online ordering system.
+We are also looking for different ways to improve our restaurant.
+Some questions are:
+How much money did we save using our new online ordering system?
+Are the customers mainly dining in or getting food to take home?
+What type of customers are more likely to tip more money?
+People that order online, dine inside, or people that call in take out food?

+**Skills:** Data Analysis

-Worked with: MS SQL Server, Power BI, Python
+**Worked With:** MS SQL Server, Azure Data Studio

+**Results:** We were able to save $340 from this restaurant using our new online ordering system between December 1st 2021 to January 31st 2022.
+Customers are about evenly split between dining in and getting take-out food(including online pick-up orders).
+Customers are more likely to tip more when they dine in.
+However, customers that order online pick-up orders have tipped more than customers that call in to pick up food.

 ### Personal Song Recommendation System using Spotify (IN PROGRESS) [Link](https://github.com/WasinHongmanee/SpotifyRecommendation)